 - With the increasing challenges of immigration, retaining and attracting the best talent will mean being more innovative as to how you incentivise, support and promote your staff.

 - UK protection resulting from existing EU trade marks and registered community designs will be preserved by splitting the EU and UK rights, but pending applications will need to be refiled.
 Post exit or after the end of the transitional period (as applicable) UK national protection will need to be sought in addition to protection in the EU.
 An audit of trademark portfolios is a sensible protection measure to ensure none are vulnerable to cancellation for non-use.

 Potential Significant Impact post Brexit

 - The import price of raw materials remains an important post-Brexit concern.
-Retailers will need to prepare for changes import tariffs as well as considering their supply chain and how their own exports into the EU may be impacted by tariffs.
-The ability of to vary standard terms of supply may need to be utilised if increased costs become inevitable into the longer term.
+Retailers will need to prepare for changes to import tariffs as well as considering their supply chain and how their own exports into the EU may be impacted by tariffs.
+The ability to vary standard terms of supply may need to be utilised if increased costs become inevitable into the longer term.
 It is certainly the case that retailers will need to assess what this means for them and start planning new supply chains, the complexity of which will doubtless increase.